bohendo/blog-content/philosophy/trail-blazing.md

 ### The Hacky Fix

 You notice what looks like a way to climb over these mountains atop a small cliff that's knobby & looks like it'd be pretty easy to climb.
-There would be no way to pave a road over this slip so no path that includes this shortcut would fulfil the POC requirements.
+There would be no way to pave a road over this slip so no path that includes this shortcut would fulfill the POC requirements.
 But you would be able to skip past it to find out, **if** you invested the time into finding a good pass over this mountain range, would this path be a good way to get to Point B?

 You & your team mark this spot on your map with a `// TODO`, scamper up this cliff, and move pass this range to explore the landscape beyond.